-Main changes during financial year ended 30 June 2022
+Main changes during Financial Year ended 30 June 2022

-- A new facility of 159 million euro was added to increase the Group's liquidity.
-It consists of three tranches repayable in June 2025, June 2026 and June 2027 respectively. - Maturities of 400 million euro Term Loan and 200 million euro Revolving Credit Facility were both extended by one year from June 2026 to June 2027 following the exercise of a one-year extension option.
-Both credit facilities have a remaining one-year extension option.
+- ▶ A new facility of 159 million euros was raised at the Eutelsat S.A. level to increase the Group's liquidity.
+It consists of three tranches repayable in June 2025, June 2026 and June 2027 respectively. - ▶ The maturities of the 400 million euros Term Loan of Eutelsat Communications and of the 200 million euros Revolving Credit Facility of Eutelsat Communications were both extended by one year from June 2026 to June 2027.